 Payment credentials: Native assets are already used by electric vehicle charging brands as a form of encrypted payment.
 However, the potential is there to transform the industry: the interoperable nature of native assets could bring together the different electric vehicle charging solutions (each of which is largely incompatible with the others) and catalyze the widespread adoption of electric vehicles.
 Currently, this relies on the customer using a card (or smartphone app) that is pre-registered in the merchant’s system: but what if native assets could be used to make transactions across all the electric vehicle charger brands?
 On your cross-country car holiday, your native assets could be redeemed for electricity charging at different companies’ charging stations, with a clearing entity doing the hard work of determining which charging station company gets the proceeds from which part of the journey (and what’s more, it could be the vehicles themselves that handle the transactions).
-Native assets would be a pragmatic approach to reach interoperability in a realm where incompatibility is limiting adoption.
+Native assets would be a pragmatic approach to reaching interoperability in a realm where incompatibility is limiting adoption.

 Utilities: Native assets are also key for the future of smart cities.
 For example, several cities are experimenting with native assets as a way of incentivizing their citizens to adopt greener behavior (for example, citizens who carpool are rewarded with access to utilities) or behavior that supports the local economy (for example, rewards for shopping locally rather than using a certain online e-commerce behemoth).
-The potential to create a regional or local economy based on a virtual currency is striking: there are already several local currencies in existence, such as the Current in Hudson Valley, New York, the Chiemgauer in Germany or the grama in Spain.
-These currencies seek to amplify the local multiplier effect and several use a form of colorization to track the ‘journey’ of the coin and offer incentives to spend the money locally.
+The potential to create a regional or local economy based on a virtual currency is striking: several local currencies are already in existence, such as the Current in Hudson Valley, New York, the Chiemgauer in Germany and the grama in Spain.
+These currencies seek to amplify the local multiplier effect and several of them use a form of colorization to track the ‘journey’ of the coin and offer incentives to spend the money locally.
 Furthermore, an efficient sharing economy is considered to be one of the key solutions to tackle the climate catastrophe.
 In that regard, native assets like IOTA’s can be considered a green enabler technology.

 Smart property: Native assets can be used in land administration to represent land ownership: in a process known as ‘smart property,’ the coins can carry metadata with public registry details such as GPS coordinates, dimensions, date of build, and so on.
 Sensitive details, such as ownership or identity, can be encrypted so only those with the correct private key can be shown the information – especially important in the context of a dispute.